 - Software integration.
 If you have existing POS software, you will need to find out whether the processing service will integrate with your current software.
-On the other hand, it may be time to migrate.
-When doing your research, look out for EFTPOS or smartphone/tablet processing devices that offer the most comprehensive solutions, such as accounting or sales reporting features.
+On the other hand, it may be time to migrate to a newer system.
+When doing your research, look out for EFTPOS, smartphone or tablet processing devices that offer the most comprehensive solutions, such as accounting or sales reporting features.
 This can help streamline your other business costs.

 - Card acceptance.
 Most options accept all major cards, but it's important to check before you decide.
 You should also consider if the service will charge different fees depending on the type of card being processed (for example Visa, Mastercard or American Express).

 - Revenue.
 The value of the machine should offset the cost of setting up a card payment service and any ongoing processing fees.